jaxsonpd/custom-can-protocol/README.md

 A light-weight custom can bus like packet format for use in limited power applications

+There are two implementions a rust a c.

+The c implementation uses cmake and cab be included like any other library. the packet processing module for the c implementation is limited to a certain number of identifiers which can be seen in custom_can_protocol/packet.c.

+the rust can be included using cargo git or by linking a local library.

 ## Protocol Definitions

 The protocol is losely based on the can bus packet structure.
 With the following features: